aws-samples/sample-cap-quant/data-processing/tick-data-processing/README.md

 ## Requirements
 - The data provider's data is stored in an S3 bucket in its AWS account in the Virginia region.
 The existing data volume is 100TB.

-- You need to copy the S3 bucket data stored in the Virginia region of your data provider's AWS account to your own Singapore region of AWS account.
+- Quant's need to copy the S3 bucket data stored in the Virginia region of your data provider's AWS account to quant's own Singapore region of AWS account.

 - The first synchronization involved 100TB of historical data, with approximately 100GB of incremental data to be added daily thereafter.